isomorphic-software/smartclient-docs/classes/Calendar.md

 ## Method: Calendar.shouldDisableDate

 ### Description
-Returns true if the passed date should be considered disabled, potentially in a particular [View](CalendarView.md#class-calendarview) or [Lane](#attr-calendarlanes).
+Returns true if the passed date should be considered disabled.
 Disabled dates don't allow events to be created by clicking on them, and drag operations that would start or end on such dates are also disallowed.

-The default implementation returns true for dates that fall on a [weekend](DateUtil.md#classmethod-dateutilgetweekenddays), when [disableWeekends](#attr-calendardisableweekends) is true, and for dates that are covered by a [Zone](#attr-calendarzones) with its disabled attribute set to true.
+The default implementation returns false only for dates that fall on a [weekend](DateUtil.md#classmethod-dateutilgetweekenddays).

 ### Parameters